 Risk Factors That Could Lead to Neonatal Jaundice

 Although neonatal jaundice is common, newborns with some risk factors are more prone to developing jaundice.
 Some of the risks factors include:

-- If the babies have siblings who have had neonatal jaundice
+- The babies have siblings who have had neonatal jaundice.

 - If they are preterm babies, born before 37 weeks of pregnancy, they might not be able to process bilirubin quickly.
 They might feed less and so have lesser bowel movements, which reduce the amount of bilirubin released.